 Allows user to summon a mine.
 Once triggered by nearby movement, will briefly cast the status effect Slow on the being that triggered it.

-Mana usage and severity of slow increases with summon time.
+Severity of slow increases with summon duration.

 This is insane.